dart-lang/site-www/src/tools/linter.md

 The rules are organized into familiar rule groups:

 * [Errors](#error-rules)
   - Possible errors or mistakes in your code.
 * [Style](#style-rules)
   - Matters of style, largely derived from the [Dart style guide][].
 * [Pub](#pub-rules)
   - Possible issues with [Pub](/guides/packages) setup.

+Rules are also assigned a maturity level.
+Rules without one specified are considered stable, while other maturity levels are marked with the rule.

+* Stable
+  - These rules are safe to use and are verified as functional with the latest versions of the Dart language.
+* Experimental
+  - The rules are still under evaluation and may never be stabilized.
+  Use these with caution and report any issues you come across.
+* Deprecated
+  - These rules are no longer suggested for use and are subject for removal in future Linter releases.

 For more information about using the linter and configure default sets of rules, see [Enabling and disabling linter rules][].